ruiza276/arDev/content/articles/fourthentry.md

 ---
 title: Come a long way
 description: Still learning
 content: "If I were to wish for anything, I should not wish for wealth and power, but for the passionate sense of the potential, for the eye which, ever young and ardent, sees the possible.
 Pleasure disappoints, possibility never.
-And what wine is so sparkling, what so fragrant, what so intoxicating, as possibility!"
-(Soren Kierkegarrd)....YEEEE BOIIIIIII
+And what wine is so sparkling, what so fragrant, what so intoxicating, as possibility!.."
 alt: Kierkegarrd

 author: